 Appears in the following works:

-- The Alternate History Decades of Darkness has this time period as its point of divergence.
+- The Alternate History story Decades of Darkness has this time period as its Point of Divergence .
 Thomas Jefferson dies early in 1809, leading to war tensions ramping up earlier, a "War of 1811", and New England seceding as a result, taking New York and New Jersey with it.
-The war ends with a British/Yankee curb-stomp victory that sees Chicago (sorry, Dearborn) becoming Canadian and Michigan becoming New England territory.
+The war ends with a British/Yankee curb-stomp victory that sees Chicago (er, Dearborn) and Seattle becoming Canadian cities, Michigan becoming New England territory, and the defeated US heading in some very dark directions afterwards.

 - An episode of Due South has a Canadian general reference a Curb-Stomp Battle that the Canadians won during this war.
 A battle that the American police chief he was yelling at never heard of.